 When I had this done, the person administering it would turn it up and then back it down depending on how I felt.
 She only kept it at a level with which I was comfortable.

 The first time I experienced a TENS unit, I was almost 41 weeks pregnant with my first baby.
 I had experienced contractions for about 12 hours before they disappeared.
 I was distraught and frustrated.
 My midwife suggested using a TENS unit to see if it would help jumpstart labor again.
 My massage therapist came to my house and administered this process.

 I had a difficult labor in the birth center, and by the time I hit about 18 hours or so, I needed some relief.
 Not wanting to go to a hospital at that point, we reached out to my massage therapist once again to administer the TENS device.
-I was exhausted and had been in so much pain.
+I felt exhausted and had been in so much pain.
 We were hopeful that the unit would help me again and help me get through labor to deliver a healthy baby.

 It will not harm you or your baby after this point in pregnancy.
 Before 37 weeks has not been studied.

 You can move around and use it at home while in early labor.

 Risks and Side Effects of a TENS Unit